sandy1in/Spring-and-Spring-boot/README.md

 ## Spring Boot Learning

 This repository contains my journey and hands-on learning with Spring Framework and Spring Boot.
-It includes sample projects, and what’s to come.
+It includes sample projects, and idk what’s to come.

 ### Topics Covered: